 Once you’ve pinpointed your “Why,” please write it down and then follow that up with how getting there will make you feel.

 I want you to plant that picture of you being able to attend your son’s wedding, rocking that bikini on vacation, and being an overall [email protected]@ in your head because you know what that’s going to do?

 That vision will be what you go to every time something tempts you to say “screw it” and throw in the towel.

-Losing weight and doing the work to change the way I thought about food has had a tremendous impact on my family, my career, and, obviously, my body.
+Losing weight and doing the work to change the way I thought about food have had a tremendous impact on my family, career, and, obviously, my body.

 I share these words and “keto diet before and after pictures” with you because I remember the impact reading success stories had on my motivation levels back in the day.

 Ok, that’s a lie, I still love reading success stories, and I am a sucker for a motivational quote.

 Even though the keto diet worked for me, it is not for everyone.